-For more detailed information please see the complete Xcode release notes, available from the Help menu.
+For more detailed information on a release, see the complete Xcode release notes available from the Help menu.

 About SDKs and the iOS Simulator

 A software development kit (SDK) is a collection of frameworks (libraries, headers, and resources) that represent the API for a specific iOS or OS X version.
 Most of the functionality your app gets from an SDK is actually provided by the host operating system, which makes the right Base SDK and OS Deployment Target settings critical for app compatibility.
-Xcode automates this configuration for you, building with the latest SDK and targeting the latest OS by default.
+Xcode automatically builds with the latest SDK and targets the latest OS.

 For iOS, Xcode automatically switches between the iOS Simulator SDK and the device SDK, depending on where you intend to run your app.
 You don’t need to select these settings manually.

-When you open a project, Xcode evaluates it to see whether there are any settings that should be updated.
+When you open a project, Xcode evaluates it to see whether any settings should be updated.
 This feature provides an easy way to make sure your projects conform to the latest SDKs and best practices.

 Open the issue navigator to see whether anything in your project needs to be updated.
 You can also select the project in the project navigator and choose Editor > Validate Settings.

-After you have clicked Perform Changes, whether you choose to make all the changes or not, Xcode does not show the warning again.
-To rerun the check, select your project in the project navigator and choose Validate Settings from the Editor menu.
+After you have clicked Perform Changes, regardless of whether you choose to make all the changes, Xcode will not show the warning again.
+To rerun the check, select your project in the project navigator and choose Editor > Validate Settings.